The dashboard that all CIOs expected

 • Budget management

-The List view allows you, for a given state of progress, to review your projects and all their related indicators.
-What actions should be taken to move these projects to the next phase?
+The list view allows, for a given state of progress, to review the projects with all the indicators in the foreground.
+What actions should be taken to move these projects to the next state?

 Different views to better manage projects